sgridsource/EccRed/EccRed_v2.md

 * The values of `OMEGA` and `MASS` are equal to the values of `Omega` and `M_ADM` in `BNSdata_properties.txt` located in `bns_26_26_26` folder.
-* To find the values of `TIMESKIP` and `D_MIN` we need to first Plot `d-proper` versus `time` in `moving_puncture_distance.lxyz?` located in the BAM output directory.
-Looking at the plot we observe that there are some wiggles at the early times.
+* To find the values of `TIMESKIP` and `D_MIN` we need to first Plot the orbital separation of our run versus time.
+For BAM `d-proper` versus `time` is in `moving_puncture_distance.lxyz?` located in the BAM output directory.
+For the ETK we have to look at the file ???
+  Looking at the plot we observe that there are some wiggles at early times.
 Find when these wiggles end, this time is the value of `TIMESKIP`.
 Furthermore, find the smallest `d-proper` that we want to include into the fit, this gives the value of `D_MIN`.